Ethanol48/Ethanol48/README.md

-###  🔭 I’m currently working on a new rentable NFT standard!! ⛓
+###  🔭 I’m currently working on the Constellation Hackathon ⛓
-###  🌱 I’m currently learning advanced Yul in Solidity Smart Contracts
+###  🌱 I’m currently learning about web scrapping with Golang
 ###  📫 How to reach me <a href="mailto:contact@ethan-rouimi.com">contact@ethan-rouimi.com</a>

 ---